jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 objects implement.
 In a world with static objects and compile-time branching to visit them, how do we handle these behaviors?

-Well, C++20 introduces an improved take on the concept of compile-time behaviors in what it calls concepts.
+Well, C++20 introduces an improved take on the idea of compile-time behaviors in what it calls concepts.
 So, let's define a concept for getting a string from an object.
 I like to end all of these behaviors with `able`, even when it doesn't grammatically work at all, as a cheeky jab at OOP.